iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/variables.rst

 Basic input variables
 =====================

-The table below gives an overview of all variables needed to run gettsim completly.
+The table below gives an overview of all variables needed to run GETTSIM completly.
-Note that the variables with _hh at the end, hav to be constant over the whole household.
+Note that the variables with _hh at the end, have to be constant over the whole household.

 +-------------------------+----------------------------------------------+-------------+